 Empowered community refers to the powers that allow the community i.e. the people to take action should ICANN breach the principles.

-Principles form the mission and core values of the organization i.e the Constitution.
+Principles form the mission, guarantees and core values of the organization i.e the Constitution.

 ICANN Board represents the executive entity the community may act against, as appropriate.